-Tresco is a small, family-owned island measuring about two and a half miles long by a mile wide at its broadest point.
-It’s one of the five inhabited islands which, together with 200 or so islands, islets and rocks, form the Isles of Scilly.
+Tresco is a small, family-run island measuring about two and a half miles long by a mile wide at its broadest point.
+It’s one of the five inhabited islands which, together with 200 or so islands, islets and rocks, form the Isles of Scilly, an Area of Outstanding Natural Beauty.
 Lying 28 miles south west of Land's End, Scilly enjoys a year-round mild climate and an early spring.

-Today, Robert Dorrien-Smith with his wife Lucy, run the business as the Tresco Estate, and own Tresco island and the Hell Bay Hotel on the neighbouring island of Bryher, which was acquired in 1999.
+Today, Robert Dorrien-Smith with his wife Lucy, run the business as the Tresco Estate, incorporating Tresco Island as well as Hell Bay Hotel on the neighbouring island of Bryher, which was acquired in 1999.
 The Dorrien-Smith family still lives in Tresco Abbey and all the properties and businesses on Tresco are owned and managed by the Tresco Estate.
 It is very much a family-run business which is reflected in the companionship, teamwork and friendliness of the island's workforce.

 A community of about 150 people permanently lives on the island, with a mixture of young and old alike.
 Some families have lived on the island for many generations.
 There is a high percentage of young families and it is considered a safe and secure playground for children of all ages.